paulem/extract-media-bot/README.md

 Open the `.env.example` file with a text editor and fill in variable values.
 Save file as `.env`.
 > Make sure that you save the file with the name `.env`.

-Your `Telegram__HostAddress` variable must consist of the HTTPS URL of your server with the specified port.
+Your `TelegramBot__HostAddress` variable must consist of the HTTPS URL of your server with the specified port.
 ```
 TelegramBot__HostAddress=https://mydomain:8443
 ```